vonrandle/microsoft-365-docs/microsoft-365/compliance/retention-policies-exchange.md

 - **Let me choose specific locations** > **Exchange email**, **Exchange public folders**, and **Office 365 groups**.

 Even though a Microsoft 365 group has an Exchange mailbox, a retention policy that includes the entire **Exchange email** location won't include content in Microsoft 365 group mailboxes.
 To retain content in these mailboxes, select the **Office 365 groups** location.
+Suggest adding screenshots of the policy fly out to help show what 'location' and 'status' button need to be activated here otherwise this reads as if you alrady know everything this is to knoe about rentention polices in Exchange.